Nikoleta79/RealEstateCareapp/README.md

 The RealEstateCare app includes the following main features as soon as you login to the dashboard page:

-House Listings: View all houses and their details.

 1. Inspections: Track completed inspections, view pending inspections that need to be done, add maintenance issues such as damages, installations, and modifications.